Wings are for flying, not frying! So next time you’re craving buffalo wings, opt for these healthy, gluten-free cauliflower wings.

 Watch this video to see why most people really only need to keep two or three types of oils in the kitchen: coconut oil for high-heat cooking, extra virgin olive oil for savory dishes, and canola oil for baking that requires flavorless oil.
 Also find out what “Extra Virgin” really means!

-Summer is here, and people everywhere are grabbing their shades and hitting the grill.
+The weather is warm, and people everywhere are grabbing their shades and hitting the grill.
 But no barbecue is complete without veggie kebabs!
 Shish kebabs are both delicious and fun, and can be customized to every individual’s liking.
 Plus, they are incredibly easy to make.

 Veggies Perfect for Shish Kebabs: